qdread/forestscalingworkflow/README.md

 - The root folder contains 19 numbered scripts that should be run in order to replicate all analysis presented in the main text and supplements of the manuscript.
 - The `data` folder contains all raw data needed.
 - The `model_scripts` folder contains the Stan model files.
-- The `R_functions` folder contains the source code for the `forestscaling` package, needed to run the analysis, as well as an additional file containing needed functions.
+- The `R_functions` folder contains the source code for the `forestscaling` package, needed to run the analysis, as well as two additional file containing needed functions for model output extracting and plotting.
 - The `shell_scripts` folder contains files with shell commands needed to fit the Stan models.

 ## Instructions